Yale Rugby: Men's team history

-Yale Rugby was founded in 1875, making it one of the oldest rugby teams in North America.
-It competes in the Ivy Rugby Conference.
+The two teams agreed to play under a set of rules called the "Concessionary Rules", which involved Harvard conceding something to Yale's soccer and Yale conceding a great deal to Harvard's rugby.
+The game featured a round ball instead of a rugby-style oblong ball, and caused Yale to drop association football in favor of rugby.

 Though it was not a founding member of the Intercollegiate Football Association ("IFA"), which agreed on November 23, 1876 to play using the rugby union code, Yale often played per those rules as its competition agreed to use the rugby union code rules.
 Yale played on November 30, 1876, the very first Thanksgiving game using the rugby union code.
 This game was played against Princeton exactly one week after Princeton agreed to play abiding by IFA rugby union code.

 By 1879 Yale had joined peer schools Princeton Rugby and Harvard Rugby to be a member of IFA and play all its games per rugby union code (as slightly modified from time to time by IFA).

-By 1893, forty thousand (40,000) spectators showed up to watch Yale play Princeton on Thanksgiving in New York’s Manhattan Field.
+By 1893, forty thousand (40,000) spectators showed up to watch Yale play Princeton on Thanksgiving in New York's Manhattan Field.
 The game Yale and Princeton played on Thanksgiving of 1893 was much closer to rugby than American football as there were no forward passes (as such rule was not established for another dozen or so years when Walter Camp, a Yale Alumnus and rugby player, worked with University of Pennsylvania alumnus and rugby player John Heisman to change the rules of 19th century college rugby to create American Football).

 Yale Rugby's Walter Camp was leader of a handful of former rugby players to change the rules in last decade of 19th Century and first decade of 20th Century to add additional rule innovations like the snap and downs, which had begun to distinguish the American game from rugby.

 Yale Rugby, along with the Harvard and Princeton Rugby teams, began the tradition of U.S. college students going on Spring Break athletic tours in the Caribbean.

-Women's team
+Women's team history

 The Yale Women's Rugby Football Club was founded in 1978.
-Yale head coach Craig Wilson began as the coach of Yale's women's squad and assistant to the Men's team before taking on the head coach role of both teams in Fall 2019.
+Yale head coach Craig Wilson began as the coach of Yale's women's squad and assistant to the Men's team before taking on the head coach role of both teams in fall 2019.